vk0942/EquipSports/README.md

-Group 4 : Food Ordering Web App
+EquipSports

+A sports Equipment Retail App

-The Food Ordering App is a web application that enables the customers to order food online and get it delivered to their doorsteps within no time.
+The Sports Equipment retail App is a web application that enables the customers to order Equipments online and get it delivered to their doorsteps within no time.
-The system which is highly customizable allows the restaurant managers to easily manage the website content and moreover enables them to expand their business even in online mode.
+The system which is highly customizable allows the Retail shop managers to easily manage the website content and moreover enables them to expand their business even in online mode.
-The users will register and login to the system, then place an order from the menu of the restaurant, the website will then manage the process of taking order, processing it and delivering it on time.
+The users will register and login to the system, then place an order from the list of items from outlets the website will then manage the process of taking order, processing it and delivering it on time.
-The users also have the facility to view the feedback of other customers and place their orders accordingly, our app also provides them with the option to filter the search results based upon their food choice, location and budget.
+The users also have the facility to view the feedback of other customers and place their orders accordingly, our app also provides them with the option to filter the search results based upon their hobbies, location and budget.

-Developers:

--Anushka Nile (200001006)
--Govind Kizhakke Mepad (200001025)
--Jaskaran Singh (200001030)
--Subha V Gopal (200001074)
--Saral Shikhar (200001070)
--Sarvagya Kanungo (200005040)

 Project Installation Guide: